Dorothy Vaughan: Legacy

+Vaughan was the first black female manager at NASA.
+As one of the first female FORTRAN programmers, she instructed her peers and paving way for female programmers at NASA.

+In 2005, a scholarship fund with the Salem Community Foundation was created under Dorothy Vaughan’s name to further music training by the Salem Music Study Club.

 Vaughan is one of the women featured in Margot Lee Shetterly's 2016 non-fiction book Hidden Figures, and the feature film of the same name.
 She was portrayed by the Academy Award winning actress Octavia Spencer.

+The Dorothy J. Vaughan Academy of Technology opened in Charlotte, NC, in August 2017.
+This school is inspired by Vaughan’s “leadership, innovation, creativity, curiosity, and love of learning.”
+The school is a member of the Magnet Schools of America Association.

 In 2019, Vaughan was awarded the Congressional Gold Medal.
 Also in 2019, the Vaughan crater on the far side of the Moon was named in her honor.

-On 6 November 2020, a satellite named after her (ÑuSat 12 or "Dorothy", COSPAR 2020-079D) was launched into space.
+On 6 November 2020, a satellite named after her (ÑuSat 12 or "Dorothy", COSPAR 2020-079D of the ÑuSat series) was launched into space.

+Vaughan’s personal Bible and NASA retirement identification card are displayed in the Museum of the Bible’s exhibition Scripture and Science: Our Universe, Ourselves, Our Place.
+The African Methodist Episcopal Church also gave her a service award.

+North Central University has a scholarship in honor of Dorothy Vaughan for BIPOC and/or female students.